SafeBook

 Overview

-Travelers are anxious about invasive surveillance in their lodgings and are uncertain about time-efficient safety measures.
+Travelers are anxious and uncertain about invasive surveillance in lodgings and time-efficient safety measures.

-I designed a low interruption tool to reduce user anxiety by augmenting their existing booking flows.
+a low interruption tool to reduce travel anxiety by augmenting existing booking flows with informed safety choices.

 Highlights